Published commentary by RAND staff: Prepare for Disaster in the United Press International.

 Sep 27, 2005 United Press International

-Edward W. Chan is an operations researcher at the RAND Corporation with a background in mathematical modeling, simulation, and optimization.
-His research has focused on the intersection of logistics problems with public health and emergency medical preparedness problems.
-Chan's recent logistics work includes a study to improve supply chain agility and a study of workforce estimation models.
-His recent public health work includes developing a drill to assess hospital surge capacity, developing exercise-based tools for measuring and improving the readiness to conduct mass dispensing operations, and an evaluation of the Centers for Disease Control and Prevention's (CDC's) Cities Readiness Initiative.
-His other projects include developing methods for planning expeditionary military medical support, examining options for maintaining military medical clinical currency, and quantifying the resources and logistics emergency responders need to manage the consequences of disasters.
-Chan earned his bachelor's degree, master's degree, and Ph.D. in operations research from Cornell University.
+Edward W. Chan is an operations researcher at the RAND Corporation.
+His background is in mathematical modeling, simulation, and optimization.
+Chan's research has focused on the intersection of logistics problems with public health and emergency medical preparedness problems.
+His recent logistics work includes a study to improve supply chain agility and a study of workforce estimation models.
+Recent public health work includes developing drills to assess hospital surge capacity and measuring and improving readiness to conduct mass dispensing operations.
+Recent medical work includes developing methods for planning expeditionary military medical support, examining options for maintaining military medical clinical currency, and quantifying the resources and logistics emergency responders need to manage the consequences of disasters.
+Chan earned his Bachelor's degree, Master's degree, and Ph.D. in operations research from Cornell University.

 Jackson BA, Chan EW, LaTourrette T, "Assessing the Security Benefits of a Trusted Traveler Program in the Presence of Attempted Attacker Exploitation and Compromise," Journal of Transportation Security, 5, 2012

 Nelson CD, Chan EW, Chandra A, Sorensen P, Willis HH, Dulin S, Leuschner K, "Developing National Standards for Public Health Emergency Preparedness with a Limited Evidence Base," Disaster Medicine and Public Health Preparedness, 4, 2010